 A draft of research articles should be submitted to NIHR at the same time as submission for publication or at least 28 days before the date intended for publication, whichever is earlier.

 When submitting your research article ensure that you add both the NIHR affiliation and the funding acknowledgement, as stated above.
 If your research uses patient data, please include the above acknowledgement.

-Please submit your paper directly to email@example.com copying in firstname.lastname@example.org to the email so that a record of outputs can be maintained.
+Please submit your paper directly to firstname.lastname@example.org copying in PHE (email@example.com), and firstname.lastname@example.org, as well as HPRU PHE Lead, Professor Miles Carroll, Miles.Carroll@phe.gov.uk and your theme PHE lead to the email so that a record of outputs can be maintained.
 Please include details of the publication/journal the article is to be submitted to.